alexKleider/phInfo/README.md

 with a screen and keyboard attached.
 Be sure the micro SD card is securely inserted and the Raspberry Pi is connected via Ethernet cable to the Internet before powering up.

+At the beginning of power up- you'll briefly see a message that the root file system is being resized.

 Log on as user `pi` with password `raspberry` and then run:

         raspi-config

 As its name implies, this allows you to configure the Pi to suit your needs.
-Here is an outline of what is recommended or appropriate for my use case:
+Make selections by using the up and down arrow keys and once your choice is highlighted, use the left and right arrow keys to pick <Select> (or <Finish>).
+Here is an outline of what is recommended or appropriate (at least for my use case):

     1. Change user password: I've been changing the pw to `pi::root`
     2. Hostname: I suggest `rpi` (something short)
     3. Boot options:
-        I suggest B1 (or B2)- -> Console
+        We are not installing a GUI so clearly we want to boot into the CLI (command line interface) so select B1 following which you will be given another list of options and again
+        B1: log in required is recommended.
+You could choose B2 if you wish.
     4. Localization Options:
-        11 Change Local: en_us.UTF-8  (change from en_gb.UTF-8)
-            (The space bar toggles the selection asterix.)
+        11 Change Locale: The default is `en_gb.UTF-8`: suitable for Great Britain.
+I choose to scroll down (with the down arrow) until encountering the asterix (*) next to `en_gb.UTF-8`, toggle with the space bar, and then continue scrolling down until coming to rest and toggling `en_us.UTF-8`.
+Here the behaviour of the interface is a bit different: the `Enter` key moves you forward to the next panel where you again use the down arrow twice to land on `en_us.UTF-8`.
+Use the right arrow and then `Enter` over the `<Ok>`.
+        Choose option 4 again.
-        12 Time zone: US, New Pacific
+        12 Change Time Zone: US, New Pacific
-        13 Keyboard: generic 105-key seems to work English US
-            default
-            no compose key
+        13 Change Keyboard Layout:
+            generic 105-key (the default) seems to work I choose `Other` rather than the default (`English (UK)') and then select 'English (US)' There's no reason to change any of the remaining defaults.
-    5. Interfacing:
+    5. Interfacing Options:
+        Only the second option is relevant to us:
         P2 SSH: Enable ssh server
+        Be sure to select <Yes>, this is very important.
     6. Overclock: Left in the default state.
     7. Advanced options:
-        * SSH: Enable ssh server (unfortunately NOT the default)
-        * Expand file system
+        A1 Expand file system: This is also very important.
-        * other options can be ignored.
+        None of the other advance options concern us.
     8. Update this tool to latest version
         Optional: depends on internet connectivity
     9. About raspi-config